 Figure 6.
-Long-term dynamics of mussels in the northern Kola Bay and vicinity, according to published and our own data. (a) Map of historical mussel survey sites labeled as in STable 2.
-The following sites are mentioned in the text: Tv - Tuva Inlet, Km - Klimkovka Inlet, ZZ - Zelenetskaya Zapadnaya Inlet, DL - Dolgaya Inlet, Ur - Ura Inlet.
-Sites where mussel biomass was estimated on vertical transects through the mussel-inhabited zone of the littoral are marked with filled signs: white - the site was studied once in the history, yellow - twice, other colors - more than twice (see STable 2 for details).
-The names of the VNIRO monitoring study sites from 1960-1985 (REFs) are in bold, and of the qualitative studies from the 1920s (REFs) are in italics.
+Long-term dynamics of mussels in the northern Kola Bay and its vicinity according to published data and our own data. (a) Map of historical mussel survey sites labeled as in STable 2.
+The following sites are mentioned in the text: Tv - Tyuva Inlet, Km - Klimkovka Inlet, ZZ - Zelenetskaya Zapadnaya Inlet, DL - Dolgaya Inlet, Ur - Ura Inlet.
+Sites where the mussel biomass was estimated on vertical transects through the mussel-inhabited zone of the littoral are marked with filled signs: white - the site was examined once in the history of studies, yellow - twice, other colors - more than twice (see STable 2 for details).
+The names of the VNIRO monitoring study sites in 1960-1985 (REFs) are in bold, and those of the sites from qualitative studies in the 1920s (REFs) are in italics.
 Other data are from REFS and ours. (b) Temporal dynamics of water temperature and of mussel biomass.
-The biomass is displayed on the left axis while temperature on the right axis.
-Signs represent estimates of average biomass on vertical transects through the mussel-infested littoral zone at different locations, with data from different sites labeled as in map (a).
-Bold dashed line is regression model predictions through 1960-2009, thin dashed lines – boundaries of 95% confidence interval of regression.
+The biomass is displayed on the left axis, while the temperature, on the right axis.
+Signs represent estimates of average biomass on vertical transects through the mussel-inhabited littoral zone at different locations, with data from different sites labeled as in map (a).
+Bold dashed line is regression model predictions for 1960-2009, thin dashed lines are boundaries of 95% confidence interval of regression.
 The red broken line is a five-year running mean water temperature in the Kola hydrological section (0-200 m; stations 3-7) (Bochkov 1982; 2005; www.pinro.ru).

 STable 12.
 Results of regression analysis (GAM) of temporal changes of mussel biomass in Murman in 1960-2009.

-Our data on Tyuva, Klimkovka, and Dolgaya (STable 2) and data of Milyutin and Sokolov (2006) for Ura show that in the 2000s, mussel abundance in the upper sublittoral to a depth of 5 m was comparable to that in the littoral.
-There is nothing to compare these data with because there is no old data on mussel abundance in the sublittoral.
-This is unexpected, because in the same monitoring studies of commercial bivalves by VNIRO in 1960s-1980s, where littoral mussels were studied, the diving method was used to search for bivalves in the sublittoral.
-In particular, data on sublittoral Modiolus are given for Tyuva, Klimkovka, Dolgaya, and Ura, while sublittoral Mytilus are not even mentioned.
-It is important to note that in Klimkivka and Dolgaya, as well as in Tyuva, most of the sublittoral collections were from kelp forests.
-Also interesting that the 1960s VNIRO study makes no mention of a mussel bed in Tyuva, while such beds are mentioned for some other sites (Romanova 1969).
+Our data on the Tyuva, the Klimkovka, and the Dolgaya (STable 2) and the data for the Ura (Milyutin and Sokolov, 2006) indicate that in the 2000s the mussel abundance in the upper sublittoral down to a depth of 5 m was similar to that in the littoral.
+Unfortunately, there is nothing to compare these data with.
+Strange as it may appear, there are no older data on mussel abundance in the sublittoral even though in the monitoring studies of commercial bivalves by VNIRO in 1960s-1980s the sublittoral was examined for bivalves using the diving method.
+There are, for instance, data on sublittoral Modiolus for the Tyuva, the Klimkovka, the Dolgaya, and the Ura.
+However, sublittoral Mytilus are not even mentioned.
+It is noteworthy that most of the sublittoral collections in the Klimkovka, the Dolgaya, and the Tyuva were from kelp forests.
+Another remarkable circumstance is that the VNIRO study from the 1960s makes no reference to a mussel bed in the Tyuva, though mussel beds in some other sites are mentioned (Romanova 1969).

-In addition to historic quantitative assessments, of value are the purely qualitative studies of the 1920s by Guryanova, Zaks and Ushakov (1928, 1929), who described the littoral of different parts of the coast (Fig. 6a).
-In particular, they noted characteristic mussel habitats (essentially the same habitats that we identified in Tyuva, see SFig 1 and STable 2).
-For Tyuva, they provided a description and map of the littoral communities of the inlet top in 1923 (map given in SFigure 3).
-They did not observe the mussel bed where we observed it in the 2000s, but they did notice two relatively small patches of mussels in that area.
+Purely qualitative studies made in the 1920s by Guryanova, Zaks and Ushakov (1928, 1929) also provide some valuable information in the context of our research.
+These authors described the littoral at different parts of the coast (Fig. 6a), noting, in particular, characteristic mussel habitats (essentially the same as we identified in the Tyuva; see SFig 1 and STable 2).
+They also described the littoral communities at the top of the Tyuva Inlet in 1923 and provided a map (see SFigure 3).
+Though these authors did not observe the mussel bed where we found it in the 2000s, they did notice two relatively small mussel patches in that area.
 Discussion